A New Turf Field Is One of the Reasons to Support the School Bond

 The Rye City School District’s Capital Bond Proposal seeks to address many important facets of the District’s aging and, in some cases, outdated buildings and facilities.
 One area of particular importance to us is the High School’s turf field and track.
 We have watched countless games over the years on the turf field, and we have seen many other turf fields in our surrounding area through various sporting events.
-We can attest, from first-hand knowledge, to the dire need for a new turf field and track as well as a new tarp system that will help protect the field from flooding.
+We can attest, from first-hand knowledge, to the dire need for a new turf field with accurate muga surfaces specifications and track as well as a new tarp system that will help protect the field from flooding.
 Compared to virtually every other turf field and track in Westchester, Rockland, and Connecticut, Rye’s field and track is woefully outdated.

 Our view on the need for these improvements isn’t solely because our children are students and use the field.
 The turf field, which is the only turf field available to Rye students and teams, also serves as a true hub of community sporting activities.
 In addition to serving the Rye Middle and High School football, soccer, lacrosse, field hockey, rugby, track and field teams, and gym classes throughout the fall and spring, the turf is used by Rye Youth Lacrosse and Rye Youth Soccer.
 It is also used by community members, young and old alike, who walk and jog on the track year-round.
 In all, thousands of people – both students and non-students — use the turf field and track every week throughout the fall and spring.